Roy Rubin (basketball): Philadelphia 76ers

 Rubin left his positions at LIU to sign a three‐year contract to head coach the Philadelphia 76ers on June 15, 1972.
-He succeeded Jack Ramsay who had resigned three months earlier after the ballclub finished third in the Atlantic Division at 30–52 and failed to qualify for the postseason.
-Both Al McGuire and Adolph Rupp had declined offers.
-The Sixers were so desperate to find a coach that they actually took out an ad in a local paper, which was seen by one of Rubin's friends.
+He succeeded Jack Ramsay who had resigned three months earlier after the ballclub finished third in the Atlantic Division at 30–52 and missed the playoffs for the first time in franchise history (dating to their time as the Syracuse Nationals from 1946 to 1963).
+The 76ers were only six years removed from winning an NBA title with the most wins in league history at the time, but had fallen so far that Al McGuire and Adolph Rupp had declined offers to take over the team.
+The Sixers were so desperate to find a coach that they actually took out an ad in The Philadelphia Inquirer, which was seen by one of Rubin's friends, stockbroker Jules Love.

-Rubin joined a team whose only holdover from its 1966–67 Championship run six seasons earlier was aging veteran Hal Greer.
-His introductory press conference occurred almost simultaneous to the ones held in Charlotte and Greensboro, North Carolina in which Billy Cunningham announced that he was going to play with the American Basketball Association's Carolina Cougars beginning with the upcoming season.
+Rubin joined a team whose only holdover from its championship run six seasons earlier was aging veteran Hal Greer.
+Rubin's introductory press conference occurred almost simultaneous to the ones held in Charlotte and Greensboro, North Carolina in which Billy Cunningham announced that he was going to play with the American Basketball Association's Carolina Cougars beginning with the upcoming season.
 An 0–15 start started a watch of just how bad the team could get.
+It took him a month to get a win, and he would only win three more times after that.
 After 51 games and a 4–47 record—and while in the midst of what would become a (then)-record 20-game losing streak—Rubin was fired in favor of player-coach Kevin Loughery on January 23, 1973.
+However, according to ESPN, Rubin had lost the team before then; the players reportedly considered Loughery their on-court leader as early as Christmas.

-Several players on the team believed that Rubin was over his head as an NBA head coach.
+Several players on the team believed that Rubin was in over his head as an NBA head coach.
 They claimed he ran sloppy practices and never said anything meaningful during timeouts, halftime or postgame meetings.
+For example, he suggested that all the players needed to do to get ready for the season was run full-court, one-on-one games for 48 minutes.
 Years later, one of the players on that team, Fred Carter, said that letting Rubin coach the Sixers was "like letting a teenager run a big corporation."
+Later, Carter told ESPN that he concluded Rubin wasn't cut out to be an NBA head coach when he was in high spirits after a preseason win over the Eastern Conference finalist Boston Celtics even though the Celtics had mostly played their third stringers.